a-sushkevich/patterns/README.md

 # patterns

-Design pattern - all in one repo
+Design patterns - all in one repo